-The 2016 Presidential Campaign, the murders of black men, and the rise of white supremacy have turned me into my wife’s interpreter for making sense of what’s going on over there.
-She’s a lot more aware than I give her credit for, but the pressure to ease her anxiety about living in the states is unnerving.
+The 2016 Presidential Campaign, the murders of unarmed black men and woman, and the rise of white supremacy have turned me into my wife’s interpreter for making sense of what’s going on over there.
+She’s a lot more aware than I give her credit for, but I try to ease her anxiety about living in the states.

 “White people crazy as hell,” I blurt out.